 Jiang, Lustig, Van Nieuwerburgh, and Xiaolan (2021) do not find evidence that Treasury values respond to news about future surpluses using aggregate data at a quarterly frequency.
 We provide suggestive evidence that the actions of the Fed may have been counteracting the effects of these fiscal shocks over our sample, making it challenging to identify the effect of surplus news on Treasury values at lower frequencies.
+Our paper contributes to the small but growing literature on the pricing of fiscal risk in bond markets (Dai and Philippon, 2005; Bretscher, Hsu, and Tamoni, 2020; Corhay et al., 2023).
+We find that large negative proposals steepen the term structure, consistent with Bretscher et al. (2020)'s findings that government spending predicts bond excess returns.
+While there is a large literature on high-frequency identification of the effects of monetary policy shocks on interest rates and bond yields, especially around FOMC announcements starting with Kuttner (2001); Cochrane and Piazzesi (2002); Nakamura and Steinsson (2018), less work has been done in the area of fiscal policy.
+Our paper is one of the first to go this route.

 Our approach to measuring surplus news at the bill level and extracting relevant information from cost projections builds on the narrative approach to constructing fiscal shocks (e.g., Romer and Romer (2010), Ramey (2011), Mertens and Ravn (2012), Guajardo, Leigh, and Pescatori (2014), Alesina, Favero, and Giavazzi (2019), Drautzburg (2020), and Bianchi, Gomez-Cram, and Kung (2021)).
-We contribute by showing that the CBO cost projections at the bill level reveal fiscal news with significant pricing implications.
+We show that the CBO cost projections at the bill level reveal fiscal news with significant pricing implications.

-In our model, bond investors learn about long-run dynamics in macroeconomic data (e.g., see Croce, Lettau, and Ludvigson (2015), Collin-Dufresne, Johannes, and Lochstoer (2016), Kozlowski, Veldkamp, and Venkateswaran (2020), Farmer, Nakamura, and Steinsson (2021), and Giacoletti, Laursen, and Singleton (2021)).
+In our model, bond investors learn about long-run dynamics in macroeconomic data (e.g., see Van Binsbergen and Koijen (2010), Croce, Lettau, and Ludvigson (2015), Collin-Dufresne, Johannes, and Lochstoer (2016), Kozlowski, Veldkamp, and Venkateswaran (2020), Johannes, Lochstoer, and Mou (2016), Farmer, Nakamura, and Steinsson (2021), and Giacoletti, Laursen, and Singleton (2021)).
 We build on this literature by showing that Bayesian investors who are learning about the persistent trend in deficits through incoming cost releases in a present value framework can generate bond price drifts.